 During the auditing process, you should ensure that your alt tags are:

 - Descriptive – you should provide enough information to allow users and search engines to understand what’s in the image.

 - Not too long – Screen readers for visually impaired users tend to cut off around the 125 character point, so make sure that they aren’t excessively long.

 - Optimized for your keywords – Although this isn’t essential, it’s good practice to include your core terms within the alt tag as naturally as possible.
 This helps Google’s understanding of the image and the web page as a whole.

-The way Google traverses the World Wide Web is via links, therefore, adding links to relevant resources internally is incredibly important when it comes to On Page SEO.
+The way Google traverses the World Wide Web is via links.
+Therefore, adding links to relevant resources internally is incredibly important for On Page SEO.

 What is Internal Linking?

 Internal linking is where one page links to another page on the same domain.